Your Cart

 When creating clothing, whether by knitting or in other disciplines such as sewing or crochet, it’s the finishing work that truly shows the skill of the creator.
 (The same can be said for many art forms.)
 A little patience can turn your project into a couture-worthy piece.

 First, choose the bind off that is best suited for your project type.
 (Not all patterns will give you a recommendation.
-In that case, spend a little time researching on the Internet.)
-Then you’re ready to weave in your ends.
+In that case, spend a little time researching on the Internet.
+User notes on Ravelry will often let you see what other knitters have done for that exact pattern.)
+After you’ve bound off, you’re ready to weave in your ends.

 Weaving in Ends